Cubic BeB$_2$: A metastable $p$-type conductive material from first principles: Computational details

 We use density functional perturbation theory (DFPT)~\cite{baroni2001phonons} to compute the dynamical matrix and the electron-phonon matrix elements on a $8\times8\times8$ BZ grid.
 The electron-phonon matrix elements are subsequently interpolated on a fine grid using the MLWF technique to enable accurate carrier transport calculations.
 The hole mobility is determined by solving the Boltzmann transport equation, as implemented in the EPW code~\cite{Ponce2016epw,lee2023electron,ponce2021first}.
 Both hole-phonon scattering and hole-ionized-impurity scattering are considered within the framework of the point charge model~\cite{leveillee2023ab} since in $p$-type semiconductors, the latter usually dominates at moderate to high doping levels.
 A fine grid of $120\times120\times120$ is used for transport calculations, and convergence tests confirm that increasing the grid density to $160\times160\times160$ results in mobility changes of less than 1\%.
 For superconductivity calculations, we use $80 \times 80 \times 80$ for $k$ and $q$-point grids, with an energy window of $\pm 0.3$~eV around the Fermi level.
 For calculating the isotropic Eliashberg spectral functions, the Dirac deltas of electrons and phonons are replaced by Gaussians of width 50~meV and 0.1~meV, respectively.
+The zero-point and finite-temperature renormalization of the band gap due to electron-phonon interactions is evaluated using the Wannier function perturbation theory\cite{PhysRevX.11.041053} with $60\times60\times60$ phonon $\mathbf{q}$-grid, which converges the renormalization value within 0.3\%.
+The well-behaved convergence is consistent with recent results reported for diamond\cite{ponce2025verification}.

 In order to further evaluate defect formation in $c$-BeB$_2$, we calculate the total energy of pristine and defect-containing $2\times2\times2$ conventional supercells.
 The calculations are performed with the VASP package~\cite{kresse1996efficient,KRESSE1996efficiency}, using the PAW treatment of core electrons~\cite{kresse1999from} with the PBE exchange-correlation functional.
 To ensure accurate formation energies, we further relax the cells using the hybrid functional technique in the framework of HSE until the internal forces between atoms in the supercell are below 10 meV/\r{A}.
 Several acceptor type defects are considered to examine the $p$-type dopability of the material.
 The defect formation energy for a given charge as a function of the Fermi level is given by: